fusonic/dotnet-extensions/docs/UnitTests/README.md

 }
 ```

-The interface of `ITestStore` is straight forward.
-You can easily replace your test store with something else for another strategy or for supporting other databases.

 When using `IDbContextFactory`, the factory must be registered with scoped lifetime, not with the default singleton lifetime.
 ```cs
 services.AddDbContext<AppDbContext>(b => b.UseNpgsqlDatabasePerTest(testStore), ServiceLifetime.Scoped);
 ```